sazonovanton/SirChatalot/README.md

 `gpt-4-1106-preview` is a model from GPT-4 Turbo family, which can be more powerful than GPT-4 and offered at a lower price.

 ## Vision
-GPT-4 can now [understand images](https://platform.openai.com/docs/guides/vision) with a new model `gpt-4-vision-preview`.
-You can use it with SirChatalot.
+Bot can understand images with [OpenAI GPT-4](https://platform.openai.com/docs/guides/vision) or [Claude 3](https://docs.anthropic.com/claude/docs/vision) models.
-To use this functionality you should make some changes in configuration file.
+To use this functionality you should make some changes in configuration file  (change OpenAI to Anthropic if you use Claude).
 Example:
 ```ini
 ...
 [OpenAI]